chenyiqun/chenyiqun/_pages/about.md

 ### 🏢 Industry Collaboration & Leadership

+**🚀 Recent Focus: Search Agents & Large-Scale MAS**

-Beyond academic research, I maintain close collaborations with leading tech giants.
+Recently, I maintain close collaborations with leading tech giants, focusing on the construction and optimization of **Search Agents** and **LLM-based Multi-Agent Systems**.
 My track record includes impactful projects with:
 * **Baidu** (Search Dept. & Intelligent Cloud)
 * **XiaoHongShu** (AI Search)
 * **ByteDance** (Feishu)

-My work primarily focuses on **Search Agents** and the optimization of **LLM-based Multi-Agent Systems**.

-🚀 **From Contributor to Leader**: Throughout these projects, my role has evolved from a core contributor to a **Team Lead**.
-This journey has equipped me with extensive practical experience in RL for model training, system design, and cross-team collaboration.
+*From Contributor to Leader*: Throughout these projects, my role has evolved from a core contributor to a **Team Lead**.
+This journey has equipped me with extensive practical experience in system design and cross-team collaboration.

-✨ *Stay tuned!
-A wave of exciting research results and products from these collaborations will be released soon.*
+*(Stay tuned!
+A wave of exciting research results and products from these collaborations will be released soon.)*

+**🌟 Previous Research Internships**

+Prior to my current focus, I gained solid research experience in **Reinforcement Learning** and **Recommendation Systems** at top-tier industrial labs:
+* **Huawei Noah's Ark Lab** (Decision Making & Reasoning Lab): Research Intern, focusing on *Multi-Agent Reinforcement Learning (MARL)*.
+* **DiDi Chuxing**: Worked on *Pick-up/Drop-off Location Recommendation* algorithms.

 ### 👨‍🎓 Job Market: Fall 2026 Internship